Atmosphere of Titan: Sky Appearance

-Sky brightness and viewing conditions are expected to be quite different from Earth and Mars due to Titan's farther distance from the Sun (~10 AU) and complex haze layers in its atmosphere.
-The sky brightness model videos show what a typical sunny day may look like standing on the surface of Titan based on radiative transfer models.
+From the surface, sky brightness and viewing conditions on Titan are expected to differ substantially from those on Earth and Mars because of Titan's greater distance from the Sun (about 10 AU) and its complex atmospheric haze layers.
+Radiative transfer models have been used to simulate conditions on a typical sunny day at Titan's surface.

-For astronauts who see with visible light, the daytime sky has a distinctly dark orange color and appears uniform in all directions due to significant Mie scattering from the many high-altitude haze layers.
-The daytime sky is calculated to be ~100–1000 times dimmer than an afternoon on Earth, which is similar to the viewing conditions of a thick smog or dense fire smoke.
-The sunsets on Titan are expected to be "underwhelming events", where the Sun disappears about half-way up in the sky (~50° above the horizon) with no distinct change in color.
-After that, the sky will slowly darken until it reaches night.
-However, the surface is expected to remain as bright as the full Moon up to 1 Earth day after sunset.
+In visible light, Titan's daytime sky would appear dark orange and relatively uniform in all directions because of strong Mie scattering by high-altitude haze layers.
+Model calculations indicate that the daytime sky is about 100–1,000 times dimmer than an afternoon sky on Earth, comparable to conditions under thick smog or dense smoke.
+Sunsets are expected to be relatively inconspicuous: the Sun would disappear at a zenith angle of approximately 50 degrees (half-way between the zenith and horizon), without a distinct change in color.
+The sky would then gradually darken until astronomical dusk.
+However, the surface could remain as bright as Earth's full Moon for up to one Earth day after sunset.

-In near-infrared light, the sunsets resemble a Martian sunset or dusty desert sunset.
-Mie scattering has a weaker influence at longer infrared wavelengths, allowing for more colorful and variable sky conditions.
-During the daytime, the Sun has a noticeable solar corona that transitions color from white to "red" over the afternoon.
-The afternoon sky brightness is ~100 times dimmer than Earth.
-As evening time approaches, the Sun is expected to disappear fairly close to the horizon.
-Titan's atmospheric optical depth is the lowest at 5 microns.
-So, the Sun at 5 microns may even be visible when it is below the horizon due to atmospheric refraction.
-Similar to images of Martian sunsets from Mars rovers, a fan-like corona is seen to develop above the Sun due to scattering from haze or dust at high-altitudes.
+In near-infrared wavelengths, Titan's sunsets would resemble those on Mars or in a dusty desert.
+Mie scattering has less influence at longer infrared wavelengths, allowing greater variation in sky brightness and color.
+During the day, the Sun would have a visible corona that would change from white to red over the course of the afternoon.
+Afternoon sky brightness would be about 100 times lower than on Earth.
+As evening approached, the Sun would disappear close to the horizon.
+Titan's atmospheric optical depth is lowest at a wavelength of 5 μm.
+At this wavelength, atmospheric refraction could allow the Sun to remain visible after it had passed below the horizon.
+As in images of Martian sunsets taken by Mars rovers, a fan-shaped corona could develop above the Sun because of scattering by high-altitude haze.